yorickdowne/eth-docker-docs/website/docs/Support/Windows.md

 ---

 Windows may seem like an "easy button".
 For Eth Docker, it is anything but, and even running native Windows clients presents multiple challenges.
-They can all be overcome, and the [eth-wizard project](https://github.com/stake-house/eth-wizard) aims to do just that.
+They can all be overcome.

 If you wish to run Eth Docker on Windows regardless, this is what's required.